jayasuryajsk/Dez/docs/src/development/linux.md

   script/linux
   ```

+  If your environment restricts external network access, configure
+  `RUSTUP_INIT_URL` and `RUSTUP_DIST_SERVER` to point to your internal
+  mirror before running the script.
+This allows the Rust toolchain to be
+  installed without contacting the public servers.

   If you prefer to install the system libraries manually, you can find the list of required packages in the `script/linux` file.

 ## Backend dependencies